SarikaGithub1/Pizza-Sales-Analysis-Project/README.md

 ---
 Welcome to the **Pizza Sales Analysis** project— A SQL and PowerBI based analysis.

-Athena’s Oven has gathered extensive transactional data over the past year and now seeks meaningful insights to better understand their sales patterns and make informed decisions.
+A pizza company- Athena’s Oven has gathered extensive transactional data over the past year and now seeks meaningful insights to better understand their sales patterns and make informed decisions.
 As a data analyst, I’m diving into this data to uncover trends and opportunities that can help the business enhance its sales performance and drive greater revenue.

 #### 🔍 Project Goals